toksaitov/fido2020/fido2020-back/Readme.md

 1. Install Docker and Docker Compose.
 2. Create an `.env` file as described in 'Manual Deployment'.
 3. Start the database container and the fidonet2020 container with `docker-compose up`.
+4. For development environments to be able to modify files while the container is running, start the system with `docker-compose -f docker-compose.yml -f docker-compose.development.yml up`.
+   Ensure to run `npm install` locally before starting the development containers.
+   Ensure that the installed modules are compatible with the current Docker platform.

 ## Credits